DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - what makes google algorithm work
  - show how google tracks all clicks (why you can&#39;t just copy an google&#39;s url)

+ - Google move to graphs (see what happens when you search for a movie)